andrei-software-engineer/UnoLingo/README.md

     * Database - MongoDB
     * Why MongoDB ? - For dynamic session data with real-time interaction logs, handling larve volumes od data at hi-speed reads and writes.
     * Redis - For caching ongoing sessions and handling real-time interactions.

+## Deployment & Scaling

+* Deployment: Each microservice, including Authentication , will be containerized with Docker.
+Docker Compose will handle the network setup, enabling communication between services via their names and creating separate environments for each service.

+* Scaling: Horizontal scaling will be implemented to deploy additional instances of the Flashcards service during peak usage times.
+This approach will distribute the load across multiple instances, enhancing performance and optimizing resource utilization.